jaredboice/daniel-san/README.md

     endBalance: null,
     dateStart: '2019-03-20',
     dateEnd: '2019-12-13',
-    timeZone: 'America_New_York', // the timezone that every rule will be converted to; see moment-timezone for a complete list timezones
+    timeZone: 'America_New_York', // the time zone that every rule will be converted to; see moment-timezone for a complete list time zones
     timeZoneType: LOCAL, // LOCAL or UTC are available to be imported as constants
     rules: [
         { // rule 1